GuilhermeRossato/marvel-story-page/README.md

 ## How does it work?

-The Marvel API Fetcher class retrieves resources from the marvel API, which can be read [from here](https://developer.marvel.com/docs).
+The Marvel API Fetcher class retrieves resources from the marvel API, the API is a relatively public endpoint to retrieve data and is defined [here](https://developer.marvel.com/docs).

-Marvel API works by returning a paginated resource list (limited by 100 results for requests), and each resource can have collections, which are lists of resources associated with the primary requested resource.
+Marvel API works by returning a paginated resource list (limited by 100 results for requests), and each resource can have collections, which are lists of resources associated with the main requested resource.

 Collections contain incomplete Resources, so the Resource object is lazy-loaded whenever a 'missing' property is requested, which triggers a request for that resource in the endpoint so that it loads the expected property.